The Database Connection screen allows you to customize your database connection settings and backup schedule.

 When you install and run Web Help Desk for the first time, the application automatically selects the embedded PostgreSQL database and will not prompt you for a database connection or license key.
 If you decide to use an external database, update your database connection settings in this screen.
 When you are finished, click Save and restart Web Help Desk to enable your new settings.

-- In the toolbar, click Setup and select General > Database.
+- In the toolbar, click Setup > General > Database.

-Click the Vendor drop-down menu and select the appropriate database for your Web Help Desk installation.
+Click the drop-down menu and select the database for your Web Help Desk installation.

 When you deselect Use Embedded Database, the Database field displays.